StarRocks/starrocks/docs/en/reference/System_variable.md

 Default value: false, which means this feature is disabled.

+### enable_iceberg_metadata_cache (3.2.1 and later)

+Whether to cache pointers and partition names for Iceberg tables.
+From v3.2.1 to v3.2.3, this parameter is set to `true` by default, regardless of what metastore service is used.
+In v3.2.4 and later, if the Iceberg cluster uses AWS Glue as metastore, this parameter still defaults to `true`.
+However, if the Iceberg cluster uses other metastore service such as Hive metastore, this parameter defaults to `false`.

 ### enable_insert_strict

 Used to enable the strict mode when loading data using the INSERT statement.
 The default value is `true`, indicating the strict mode is enabled by default.
 For more information, see [Strict mode](../loading/load_concept/strict_mode.md).